movie review: call me by your name (2017)

 Call Me by Your Name is an absolute masterpiece that captures the intensity of first love with rare tenderness and authenticity.
 It’s a celebration of intimacy, vulnerability, and the courage to feel deeply, even when it hurts.

 Would I recommend it?
 Absolutely.
-This is cinema at its most intimate and affecting—a story that whispers directly to the heart.
+This is cinema at its most intimate and affecting.
+A story that whispers directly to the heart.
 Prepare to cry, swoon, and be change forever.

 Leave a comment